rage/java-programming/data/part-5/3-primitive-and-reference-variables.md

 <!-- Metodikutsusta palaamisen jälkeen suoritetaan taas muuttujan eka arvon tulostaminen.
 Muuttujan eka osoittamaa oliota on muutettu metodikutsun `nuorenna` yhteydessä: olion `syntymavuosi`-muuttujaa kasvatettiin yhdellä.
 Tulostukseksi tulee lopulta "Eka (1971)". -->

 Once we've returned from the method call, we once again print the value of the variable `first`.
-The object referenced by the variable `first` has been mutated during the `youthen` method call: the `birthYear` variable of the object has been incremented by one.
+The object referenced by the variable `first` has been mutated during the `makeYounger` method call: the `birthYear` variable of the object has been incremented by one.
 The final value printed is "First (1971)".

 <!-- Tämän jälkeen ohjelmassa esitellään uusi Henkilo-tyyppinen muuttuja toka.
 Muuttujaan toka kopioidaan muuttujan eka arvo, eli muuttujan toka arvoksi tulee viite jo olemassaolevaan Henkilo-olioon. -->